Stories about Disability Don't have to be Sad: CA Chirag Chauhan - Train Blasts Survivor and Entrepreneur

 I do not want to be viewed or rated as someone with a special ability.
 I am what I am, competing with others on equal footing.

-I often drive on weekends to Lonavala and have driven far as Goa and Gujarat with friends, it is a customized car from Mobility enhanced (the person to connect there is Ferdi Rodricks who has changed more than 1000 cars) is which can be driven by hands alone.
+I often drive on weekends to Lonavala and have driven as far as Goa and Gujarat with friends, it is a customized car from Mobility Enhanced (the person to connect to is Ferdi Rodricks who has changed more than 1000 cars) that can be driven by hands alone.

 Staying happy...